 In Ohio, theft is defined as knowingly obtaining or exerting control over property or services “with purpose to deprive owner of property of services” if the property is obtained or control exerted:

-- Without the consent of the owner or another person with authority to consent,
+- Without consent of the owner or other person with authority to consent,

 - Beyond the scope of any consent given or implied,